 The Endoscopy Clinic at Kingsbridge Private Hospital has a team of locally based Consultant Gastroenterologists and Surgeons who can deliver scope examinations, diagnosis and treatment of conditions in the oesophagus (gullet), stomach, large and small intestines (bowel) and biliary (gallbladder) system.

-A scope procedure can usually be arranged within 48 hours.
-So, there is no need to spend weeks on a waiting list, avoiding the need to wait and worry for an investigation.
+There is no need to spend weeks on a waiting list, avoiding the need to wait and worry for an investigation.

 All patients, whether insured or self-funded, can gain rapid and convenient access to some of the latest generation endoscopy diagnostic imaging and treatments.